 How can the solutions LEAD.bot offers impact your organization?

-• Identifying key influencers: By tracking the interactions and relationships that develop through virtual coffee chats and water cooler sessions, LEAD can help identify key influencers within the organization.
-This can help leaders better understand the flow of information and decision-making within the organization.
+• Identifying Key Influencers: By analyzing interactions and relationships developed through virtual coffee chats, water cooler sessions and ONA Pulse Surveys, LEAD aids in identifying key influencers within the organization.
+This facilitates a better understanding of the information flow and decision-making dynamics within the organization, all of which contribute to higher employee engagement.

-Enhancing employee engagement: By providing employees with regular opportunities to connect with their colleagues, LEAD can help enhance employee engagement and foster a sense of community within the organization.
+• Enhancing Employee Engagement: LEAD provides employees with regular opportunities to connect with their colleagues, thus significantly boosting employee engagement and nurturing a sense of community within the organization.

 If my company is interested in seeing our ONA results, what type of data do we need to provide to LEAD?